 All students leave school to create their adult lives.
 Secondary Transition describes the critical transformation our special education students need in order to achieve their adult goals.
-The transition process prepared students with disabilities for adult life by focusing on the specific areas of post-secondary education, employment, community participation, and independent living.
+The transition process prepares students with disabilities for adult life by focusing on the specific areas of post-secondary education, employment, community participation, and independent living.
 Transition services are provided by the school and, when necessary, community agencies, to promote successful movement of students with disabilities from high school to adult life.
 They are a part of the results-oriented process focused on improving the functional and academic needs of the student transitioning.

-- Social Security Red Book - General reference resource about the employment-related provisions of Social Security Disability Insurance and the Sumplemental Security Income Program for educators, advocates, rehabilitation professionals, and counselors who serve people with disabilities.
+- Social Security Red Book - General reference resource about the employment-related provisions of Social Security Disability Insurance and the Supplemental Security Income Program for educators, advocates, rehabilitation professionals, and counselors who serve people with disabilities.

 - Catamaran Training - Catamaran is the system used by the state to promote positive outcomes and ensure compliance with the Individuals with Disabilities Education Act (IDEA) of 2004 and the Michigan Administrative Rules for Special Education.